ZIP: 235

 Abstract

-We propose to burn 60% of transaction fees, while the remaining 40% be directed as before, providing a deflationary effect, and building the groundwork for long-term support of the Zcash network via the new block subsidy rules proposed by ZIP-234.
+This ZIP proposes to burn 60% of transaction fees, while the remaining 40% is directed as before, providing a deflationary effect, and building the groundwork for long-term support of the Zcash network via the new block subsidy rules proposed by ZIP 234 7.

 Motivation

-ZIP-233 (“Network Sustainability Mechanism: Burning”) describes a method by which ZEC can be burned to support network sustainability.
+ZIP 233 (“Network Sustainability Mechanism: Burning” 8) describes a method by which ZEC can be burned to support network sustainability.

 By introducing a requirement that a certain proportion of transaction fees be burned, we ensure that ZEC will be removed from circulating supply to contribute to the long-term sustainability of the network as described below: